TIBCOSoftware/bwce-buildpack/README.md

 These buildpack scripts are subject to the license shared as part of the repository.
 Review the license before using or downloading these buildpack scripts.

+## Version
+  * For TIBCO BusinessWorks Container Edition 2.3.2 and prior versions, use bwce-buildpack script from branch [2.3.2](https://github.com/TIBCOSoftware/bwce-buildpack/tree/2.3.2).
+  * For TIBCO BusinessWorks Container Edition 2.3.3 and later versions, use bwce-buildpack script from branch [master](https://github.com/TIBCOSoftware/bwce-buildpack/).

 ## Prerequisite
   * Access to https://edelivery.tibco.com.
   * Install [Cloud Foundry CLI](https://docs.pivotal.io/pivotalcf/devguide/installcf/install-go-cli.html).